angelhof/edsger_compiler/README.md

 Cutting Edsg
 ================

 This project is a complete edsger compiler in python.
 It was done for the Compilers course in National Technical University of Athens, Computer and Electrical Engineering department.
+A small report can be found at cutting-edsg.pdf.
+The complete language and compiler specification can be found <a href="http://courses.softlab.ntua.gr/compilers/2016a/edsger2016.pdf">here</a> (in greek).

 Authors
 --------